Philanthus gibbosus

-Philanthus gibbosus, which is commonly referred to as a beewolf due to its predation practices, is a species of bee-hunting wasp and is the most common and widespread member of the genus in North America.
+Philanthus gibbosus, the hump-backed beewolf, is a species of bee-hunting wasp and is the most common and widespread beewolf in North America.
 P. gibbosus is of the order Hymenoptera and the genus Philanthus.
 It is native to the Midwestern United States and the western Appalachians.
 P. gibbosus are often observed to visit flowers and other plants in search of insect prey to feed their young.
 The prey that P. gibbosus catches is then coated in a layer of pollen and fed to the young wasps.

 Taxonomy and phylogeny

-Philanthus gibbosus is a member of the family Crabronidae of wasps within the order Hymenoptera.
-Below is a cladogram that is based on a 2012 study conducted by Debevic et al. and published in the journal Zoologica Scriptica.
-The study investigated molecular phylogeny to reveal that the bees, Anthophila, came from within the family Crabronidae, meaning the family is, therefore, paraphyletic.
+Philanthus gibbosus is a member of the family Philanthidae of wasps within the order Hymenoptera.

+Molecular phylogeny revealed that bees, clade Anthophila, came from within the family Crabronidae sensu lato, meaning the family was paraphyletic.
+As a result, this species's subfamily, Philanthinae, was elevated to family status as Philanthidae.

 The genus Philanthus contains about 135 other species in addition to P. gibbosus.

-The predation habits of the family Crabronidae shed light on the question whether bees or wasps came first.
-Based on this evidence, bees are a lineage of pollen-collecting wasps that descend directly from a group of predatory wasps in Crabronidae.

 Description and identification

-P. gibbosus is a small and robust wasp that is about 10–12 mm in length.
+Philanthus gibbosus is a small and robust wasp that is about 10–12 mm in length.
 P. gibbosus has an especially broad head and a coat of chitin that is shiny black with yellow spots on the head and yellow stripes on the abdomen and thorax.
 There are very large, deep punctures on the abdomen of P. gibbosus, making the species easy and distinct to identify in comparison to other members of the genus Philanthus.